skypanther/mobileframeworks/readme.md

 | MBaaS companion | Arrow Cloud | DevCloud | Parse |
 | Subscriptions/cost | OSS: Free &#x1f139;<br/>Indie: $39/mo<br/>Team: $259/seat/mo<br/>Enterprise: call | OSS: Free<br/>Seat: $39/mo<br/>Add-ons: vary<br/>Enterprise: call | Free |

+An interesting project to watch is [react-titanium](https://github.com/yuchi/react-titanium) which is a custom React renderer for Titanium.
+In theory, this would give you a mix of benefits of those two tools.

 **Footnotes**